koraymers/scanandgo/README.md

 Scan and Go!

 Scan and Go! is a mobile application designed to reduce checkout queues in supermarkets and make the payment process more frictionless.
-The project was developed as part of the MIS 497 and MIS 498 courses in the Business Informatics Bachelor’s program at Istanbul Bilgi University.
+The project was developed as part of the MIS 497 and MIS 498 courses in the Business Informatics Bachelor program at Istanbul Bilgi University.

 🚀 Project Purpose